 The U.S. Army has over 240 years of storied history, defending America in war after war.
 The branch ensures American ideals around the world and has stood strong against fascists, dictators, and kings.
-These are seven of their finest moments.

 1. The Army stops the German's massive counterattack